The Structure of a Web Development Team: Key Specialists and Their Responsibilities

 Web Development Team Structure: Main Roles

-It goes without saying that every project is unique.
-This is why the web development team composition and the number of specialists will also vary based on the project’s complexity, scale, and even deadlines.
+It goes without saying that every project and developer recruitment process is unique.
+This is why the web development team composition and the number of specialists will also vary based on the project's complexity, scale, and even deadlines.
+Not to mention that recruiters often pay attention to soft skills and whether the candidate is a good match for the existing company or startup work culture or not.

 To ensure that the project is transparent and well organized, a Project Manager utilizes effective tools to keep everyone on the same page.
 Some of these may include: